seanfisk/mastering-eos/manual/remote_access/gnu_linux.rst

 * `RealVNC Viewer <http://realvnc.com/download/viewer/>`_ --- free and paid versions available
 * `RealVNC Viewer for Google Chrome <https://chrome.google.com/webstore/detail/vnc-viewer-for-google-chr/iabmpiboiopbgfabjmgeedhcmjenhbla?hl=en>`_ --- free Google Chrome extension

 Operation of each of these applications is similar.
 For the host, enter in the hostname of the EOS machine to which you have SSH'ed.
-If a display is requested, enter ``0``.
-If a port is requested, enter ``5900`` (these mean the same thing).
+If a display is requested, enter ``0``; if a port is requested, enter ``5900`` (these mean the same thing).
 If the viewer offers support for multiple protocols, make sure you select "VNC".

+.. include:: common/filezilla_warning.rst

 .. include:: common/openssh/advanced/intro.rst